-Evening & Weekend students who do not intend to enroll for a particular quarter (up to two consecutive quarters) must notify Academic Experience.
-Students who need to temporarily interrupt their enrollment for three or more quarters for academic, personal or medical reasons may submit a petition for a leave of absence (LOA).
-A written explanation detailing the nature of the situation (e.g., family emergency, academic difficulties, or other reasons) must be submitted with a petition for a leave of absence.
+Evening & Weekend students who do not intend to enroll for one or two quarters, or who need to temporarily interrupt their enrollment for one or more quarters for academic, personal or medical reasons with a leave of absence (LOA), may submit a petition through BidReg.
+A written explanation detailing the nature of the situation (e.g., family emergency, academic difficulties, or other reasons) must be submitted with a petition.
 Students will be notified in writing (via an e-mail communication) if their request is approved.